 Science Introduction Workshops

-In addition, SmD has developed a one-week "Science Introduction Workshop" which, in collaboration with the Ministry of Religion and Culture of the Tibetan exile governing body, will be offered in exile monasteries in all areas of India and Nepal.
+In addition, SmD has developed a one-week "Science Introduction Workshop" which, in collaboration with the Ministry of Religion and Culture of the Tibetan Exile Government, will be offered in exile monasteries in all areas of India and Nepal.
 For a start, the question should be clarified as to why and how Western natural sciences should be taught in the monasteries.
 In addition, through the use of concrete examples in mathematics, physics, chemistry and biology, including numerous observations and individually carried-out experiments, the participants will be offered a gateway to Western natural sciences.
-Rather than drilling, it is more important at the moment to demonstrate to nuns and monks how natural science experimentation and deduction works.
+Rather than memorizing, it is more important at the moment to demonstrate to nuns and monks how natural science experimentation and deduction works.